MayukhmalaJana/Fusion-of-Multimodal-Images-using-Parametrically-Optimized-PCNN-and-DCT-based-Fourier-Analysis/README.md

            For main image fusion use: Main_Fusion.m

-          For example purpose, two image data has been given, one coloured another grayscale.
+          For example purposes, two image data have been given, one colored another grayscale.
           Please download your own datasets to fuse in Main_Fusion.m file

   # Citing this work

-**If you find this work useful in your research, please consider to cite the work for using this package.**
+**If you find this work useful in your research, please consider citing the work for using this package.**

 _M.
 Jana, S. Basu and A. Das, "Fusion of Multimodal Images using Parametrically Optimized PCNN and DCT based Fourier Analysis," 2022 IEEE Delhi Section Conference (DELCON), New Delhi, India, 2022, pp. 1-7, doi: 10.1109/DELCON54057.2022.9753411._